richardclli/DIY-PL18-InternalMPM/README.md

 ![Add Power Control](https://github.com/richardclli/DIY-PL18-InternalMPM/blob/main/images/IntModPower.jpg)

-3. Install the PCB and insert the power control pin, you may need to use a stocky tape to ensure the MPM PCB is fixed to the PL18 PCB properly.
+3. Install the PCB and insert the power control pin, you may need to use a sticky tape to ensure the MPM PCB is fixed to the PL18 PCB properly.

 ![Install PCB](https://github.com/richardclli/DIY-PL18-InternalMPM/blob/main/images/ModuleInstall.jpg)